B1Z0N/iahr/README.md

 	too much text from us, let's stop it to save us from ban in all chats

+### Problems

+*  Solve issues with configuring output files

+	when setting custom `IahrConfig.SESSION_FNAME` or `IahrConfig.LOG_OUT`.
+Half of it is loaded from

+	initial file and then from ours custom file.
+They should be settled at import time.

+*  Fix `pip` deps and `start.sh` scripts

+	1. Sort out `requirements.txt` to easier install necessary files.
+	2. Make `start.sh` use only `python3.8` or higher
+	3. Maybe create script to install all needed deps(docker will fit perfectly)

 # Naming

 `Iah` is [egyptian god](https://en.wikipedia.org/wiki/Iah) of the new moon.
 And in russian language "echo" and "moon" are homophones.
 The words that pronounce the same, but have different meaning.
 So "echo" is a prefect synonym to functionality of this framework.
 It replies to you with your request results.